 How does technology affect change management?

 Technology impacts change management initiatives in a variety of ways.
 New software, better insights, and processes get introduced every day.
-As processing power increases and technologies such as AI and machine learning become more accessible, we will likely see more successful change management projects.
+As processing power increases and technologies such as machine learning and AI powered eCommerce become more accessible, we will likely see more successful change management projects.

 How does technological change impact organizations?